14. All Who Are Thirsty

 Let me ask you a question.
 If you knew that people were waiting for an opportune time to kill you, would you go to where those desiring to take such action were waiting for you?
 That would either be madness or sheer courage or trust in God to do such a thing.
 However, that is what our Lord Jesus did.
 Verse 11 tells us that the Jews, meaning those Jews who were in opposition to Jesus, were watching for Him and asking, “Where is that man?” (v.
 11).
 They knew He would be there because every Jew that was anywhere near to Jerusalem and the Temple were to present themselves to the Lord at the Feast of Tabernacles (Leviticus 23).
 Perhaps, they had been waiting for Him at every gate into the city of Jerusalem (v.
 25).
 However, He did not go to Jerusalem with great crowds of people accompanying Him as they thought.
 He went up in secret (v.
 10) at the midpoint of the Feast (Verse 14).

 Here we see the courage of Christ.
 As He walked through the crowds of people, He could hear widespread whispering about Him, “He is a good man,” while others replied, “No, He deceives the people” (v.
 12).
 It is still the same today.
-There is general thinking that our Savior is a deceiver as to His divine nature while others have come to place their trust in Him as the Savior of the world.
+There are some who think that our Savior is a deceiver as to His divine nature while others have come to place their trust in Him as the Savior of the world.

 Bravely entering the Temple precincts, He stood boldly and began to teach in Solomon’s Colonnade, teaching all who would hear Him (v.
 14).
 How the Jewish leaders must have been outraged when He suddenly appeared in the Temple Courts, quickly gathering a crowd as He taught about His Father.
 His courage should inspire all of us.